vishanth10/vishanth/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Sai Prasath Suresh, a second year MS student at [GeorgiaTech](https://www.gatech.edu/) majoring in Computer Science with a specialization in Machine Learning.
-Previously I graduated from the [Indian Institute of Technology(IIT) Bhubaneswar](https://www.iitbbs.ac.in/) with a BS/MS degree in Computer Science and Engineering.
+Hi Guys !
+I'm Vishanth Hari Raj, currently MS student at University of California,Los Angeles [UCLA](https://www.ucla.edu/) majoring in Business Analytics with a focus on Data Science.
+Previously I work as Software Developer -2 at Citigoups [Citi](http://www.citi.com) - PSM (Artificial Intelligence & Operation Division) and later on to Command Center/ (HNI/UHNI) Team.
+I graduated from the National Institute of Technology Tiruchirapalli [(NIT-T)](https://www.nitt.edu/) with a BS degree major in Industrial Engineering and minor in Computer Science Engineering .

-My primary interest lies in researching and developing machine learning and deep learning methodologies for solving real-world problems.
-Currently, I am intrigued by the convergence of **language, graphs, and reinforcement learning** with a particular focus on exploring the impact of the recent proliferation of generative AI technologies such as ChatGPT on our lives.**
+My primary interest lies in leveraging technolgy for solving real-world problems and add value to society.
+Currently, I am more interested on **Generative AI and Machine learning** field and disruption it creates in human society.**

-Previously, I've had the opportunity to work on various domains in machine learning including NLP, RL, Continual Learning and Adversarial ML.
-Through multiple internships and projects, I've developed a deep understanding of various AI/ML concepts and tools.
+Proficient in Python, TensorFlow, C/C++, and a spectrum of leading-edge tools, my commitment revolves around pioneering innovative solutions in data science and machine learning.
+I am enthusiastic about contributing my multifaceted expertise to further advancements in these dynamic fields, shaping the future of technology through data-driven innovation.

  <!-- worked across various domains in Machine Learning including Natural Language Processing, Reinforement Learning, Continual Learning, and Adversarial ML.
 Through multiple internships and projects, I've developed a deep understanding of various AI/ML concepts and tools.  -->

-**I'm actively looking for fulltime opportunities in ML/AI (applied science roles) starting May 2024**.
+**I'm actively looking for summer 2024 opportunities and fulltime opportunities in Data Science ML/AI starting December 2024**.

-**Credit: ChatGPT
+Excited to connect with you guys.